Home

 ARC builds on ISA

-The ARC builds on the ISA Abstract Model for metadata annotation.
+The ARC builds on the ISA Abstract Model

 Briefly, the ISA model comes with a hierarchy (ISA: Investigation - Study - Assay) that aligns well with most projects in (plant) biology labs.
 It allows to group multiple assays to one study, and multiple studies to one investigation.